science-digital/sd-integration-tool-template/README.md

 ## Local Testing:

 We use docker to manage dependencies during deployment.
-A Docker image packages the code and its dependencies up into a light wieght virtual machine like environment.
-This is the package that is pushed to the Sciansa platform and used to run your code on the IVCAP infrustructure.
+A Docker image packages the code and its dependencies up into a light weight virtual machine like environment.
+This is the package that is pushed to the Sciansa platform and used to run your code on the IVCAP infrastructure.

 There are 2 ways you can run your service locally for development and testing:
 - [Inside the container](#inside-the-containder)
 - [Outside the container](#outside-the-containder)

-### Inside the containder
+### Inside the container

 Testing your functionality inside the container has the advantage that it will run with the same environment that it will run on the Sciansa platform.
 From a development testing perspective the disadvantage of testing using the